Leveraging graph neural networks and mobility data for COVID-19 forecasting: Materials and methods

 \subsubsection{Brazilian mobility network}

 The Brazilian Institute of Geography and Statistics (IBGE) \cite{ibge} provides essential data for this study, including mobility and population information.
 The mobility data, derived from IBGE's survey of intercity connections, allows the construction of a mobility network representing flows between cities.
-This network is composed of $N = 5385$ vertices (cities) and $L = 65639$ edges (routes), where the weight of each edge corresponds to the frequency of vehicles outgoing between two cities in a typical week.
-These frequencies account for different modes of transportation, such as roads, waterways, and informal transport.
+This network is composed of $N = 5,385$ vertices (cities) and $L = 65,639$ edges (routes), where the weight of each edge corresponds to the frequency of vehicles outgoing between two cities in a typical week.
+These frequencies encompass various modes of transportation, including roads, waterways, and informal transportation.
 Attributes such as travel time and cost were available, but were not incorporated into the analysis.
-In addition, population data from the 2022 Census, provided by IBGE, enhance the mobility network by facilitating the standardization of infection and mortality rates at the municipal level per 100,000 inhabitants.
+In addition, population data from the 2022 Census, provided by IBGE, enhances the mobility network by facilitating the standardization of infection and mortality rates at the municipal level per $100,000$ inhabitants.